 Setting Up Project Templates and Global Structures

 Templates and global structures can be a huge time saver.
-To make the most of them, plan ahead for how you would like to implement them in BOEMax and MaxTeam.
-Here are some things to consider.
+To make the most of them, plan ahead for how you would like to implement them in your basis of estimate or project cost management software.
+Here are some things to consider when using BOEMax and MaxTeam.

 - Establish a naming convention so it is easy to identify templates and global structures.
 For any project specific structures or code lists, you may want to include the project name so it is clear which structure is which.